zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 3.You should be able to see your GoPiGo drive itself.
 The larger your training data set is, the better its performance will be.
 So collect as more data as you can !!!

-## Explaination of What the server.py code is doing:
+## Explaination of What the server.py code does:

 1. create socket and listening.